clam004/unsupervised-speech-representation-learning/README.md

 # Data

 From the website http://www.openslr.org/12/ , the files dev-clean.tar.gz and train-clean-100.tar.gz are downloaded, unpacked and placed into validation and training folders respectively.
 Each one unpacks into a folder called LibriSpeech but the contents are not the same.
 Inside this folder there will be a folder called "dev-clean" and "train-clean-100" for the validation and training set respectively.
-The paths to these folder are what you need to provide to `RawDataset` as in the demonstration in order to train our CPC model. [https://drive.google.com/drive/folders/1rKYFjYktxiJ168bD-Ejm9JAhggkco_Ht?usp=sharing](alternative data link)
+The paths to these folder are what you need to provide to `RawDataset` as in the demonstration in order to train our CPC model. [alternative data link](https://drive.google.com/drive/folders/1rKYFjYktxiJ168bD-Ejm9JAhggkco_Ht?usp=sharing)

 # The Encoder-AutoRegressive Model